Matthias-Wandel/imgcomp/README.txt

 ~/www/wait_change.cgi
 ~/www/showpic.js        Also dropped here on compiling viewing program
-~/www/pix/              Root of the pictures (a soft link to ~/images)
+~/www/pix/              Root of the pictures (a soft link to ~/images) ~/www/browse.conf       config file, used for setting local holidays

 Note that imgcomp can be configured for different directory structures, but the html browser must use the above directory structure.